gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Oh, don't mind us," one of them said in a burr-edged northern accent.
 "Just carry on as you were.
 You *were* releasing him, weren't you?"

 Releasing him?
-"Uh..."
-I started to lower my arms.
+"Uh…"  I started to lower my arms.
 "That's not the deal."

 "Nuh nuh."
 The raccoon patted the bow.
 "We're fairly short-sighted, you know.
 Best if you keep those up where we can see them."